kispace-io/core/README.md

    - **Workflow file**: `.github/workflows/publish.yml`
    - **Environment**: (optional, leave empty for default)
 5. Save the configuration

+**Important Notes:**
+- The package must exist in the npm registry before trusted publishing can be used
+- If the package doesn't exist yet, publish it manually first: `npm publish --access public`
+- Ensure you're logged in to npm and have publish access to the `@kispace-io` organization
+- The trusted publishing configuration must match the repository and workflow file exactly
+- The repository must be in the `kispace-io` GitHub organization (not a personal account)

+**Troubleshooting 404 Errors:**

+If you see a "404 Not Found" error when publishing:
+1. Verify trusted publishing is configured: https://www.npmjs.com/org/kispace-io/settings
+2. Check that the repository name matches exactly: `kispace-io/appspace`
+3. Verify the workflow file path: `.github/workflows/publish.yml`
+4. Ensure you have publish access to the `@kispace-io` organization on npm
+5. Try publishing manually first to verify access: `npm publish --access public`

 Once configured, the GitHub Actions workflow will automatically authenticate using OIDC when publishing.